 TypeScript Type Guards

-Type guards are an extra way in TypeScript to validate data types.
-At first, they may seem redundant since TypeScript does a great job checking for types on its own.
-After all, that's why "type" is in the name right?
-I hadn't used them personally for a very long time but when I discovered a really good use case for type guards I started to use them everywhere.
-Just like Tapatio hot sauce, I put that "ish" on everything now.
-In a little bit I'll cut right towards the chase but for now, let's take a look at how basic TypeScript stuff works.
+I didn’t use them for a long time myself, but once I discovered a really good use case for type guards, I started using them everywhere.
+And just like Tapatío hot sauce, I put that “ish” on everything now.
+In a bit, I’ll cut to the chase, but first, let’s take a quick look at how the basics of TypeScript work.

 function add(foo: number, bar: number) {